FilippoPaganelli/Tablut-Challenge/README.md

 Tablut is an ancient board game on a 9x9 grid.
 We implemented our AI agent based on [Ashton version](https://www.heroicage.org/issues/13/ashton.php) of the game.

 ### - Game state
 The game state is represented as a matrix of characters where "B" is black pawn, "W" is white pawn and "K" is the king.
+Looking at this print

 ```
      [java] Current state: